scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   $ invoke serve

-This command will run the django application server on the **8000** port and can be accessed using a browser, also this port will be unavailable to other processes.
+This command will run the Django application server on the **8000** port and can be accessed using a browser.

 Production Setup With Docker
 ----------------------------